 Burlesque was and is a playful form of exploring transitions – often we see performers transition in character and/or costume as their backing music and lighting jump dramatically between styles – from fully clothed to nude, from male to female and vice versa, from timid to bold, from repressed to liberated.
 Always in the positive direction of freedom.

 Now more than ever, we see the same stages hold space for transgender expression – but the stage is an oasis of relative safety amidst the real world of gender-driven power dynamics, fear and redundant social conventions.
-Through performance art we begin to really appreciate that our notion of ‘male or female’ gender itself is arguably a complex performance with no one defining aspect – a performance that each and every one of us is playing out, right now… We do it every day, from the moment of birth: at home, work, and online.
+Through performance art we begin to really appreciate that our notion of ‘male or female’ gender itself is arguably a complex performance with no one defining aspect – a performance that each and every one of us is playing out, right now… We do it every day, from the moment of birth, as we learn and play, at home, school, work, and online.
 Whether ever on stage or off, it is one life-long personal interpretative dance sequence.

 The trick is in learning to play and perform together, not as segregated by conceptual differences.
 We must share our props and costumes – and to not only allow all people to move and adapt the roles they were randomly assigned as babies, to encourage play, develop and perhaps even to move to an entirely new role that is more suited to their unique being.
 In the school play of life, some of us get the part of the prince and others the princess but most of us are cast as generic genderless, mute townspeople or background trees.
 The roles assigned may seem important at the time – but in reality they are all equal starting points for our individual progress because they don’t ever define us as people.